Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

 \subsubsection{Generator Coordinate Method}

-The expression for the projection operator can also be obtained as a special case of the generator coordinate method~\cite{hill53,ring2000}.
-In this method, the many-body Hamiltonian is diagonalized in a subspace spanned by a set of generating functions $|\Phi(\Omega)\rangle$, parametrized with the generator coordinate $\Omega$.
-A generalization to a multidimensional space of generator coordinates is possible, but in what follows we consider only one dimension.
+The expression for the projection operator in {\Eq}~(\ref{eq:32}) can also be obtained as a special case of the generator coordinate method~\cite{hill53,grif57,ring2000}.
+In this method, \citeasnoun{(Pei57a)} started from the symmetry breaking wave function $|\Phi\rangle$ and diagonalized the many-body Hamiltonian in the collective subspace spanned by a set of generating functions